moq-wg/moq-transport/draft-ietf-moq-transport.md

 contains more than one Peep and the priority varies between these Peeps, higher priority Peeps are sent before lower priority Peeps.
 If the specified priority of two Peeps in a Group are equal, the lower Peep ID has priority.
-Within a Peep, Objects MUST bs sent in increasing Object ID order.
+Within a Peep, Objects MUST be sent in increasing Object ID order.

 The Group Order cannot be changed via a SUBSCRIBE_UPDATE message, and instead an UNSUBSCRIBE and SUBSCRIBE can be used.